cotes2020/jekyll-theme-chirpy/_posts/2022-05-14-linearity-classical-gauge-fields.md

 ### Invariance of equations of motion

 Now, we ask, when are the fields in the new gauge still valid solutions for the equations of motion in the _original_ gauge?
-The most general such scenario is when covariant derivatives reduce to geometric covariant derivatives under the said gauge transformation, thereby preserving the form of the equations of motion.
+The most general such scenario is when gauge covariant derivatives reduce to covariant derivatives under the said gauge transformation, thereby preserving the form of the equations of motion.
 Here, we find,

 $$G^b_{\phantom{b} \mu a} = J^b_{\phantom{b} c} \partial_\mu J^c_{\phantom{c} a} = 0$$